malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 The following section formalises the above example as the three iterations of the visceral loop, and in doing so defines what is necessary in order to reach the conclusion of one's own consciousness.

 The claim of the visceral loop is that: i) any decision of one's own consciousness requires at least three cycles of the state machine, ii) the scope of what we can conclude as being conscious of is limited by what data can pass through these three cycles, and iii) that we gain a useful insight into our thought and consciousness itself through characterisation of thought into the three cycles, or iterations, of this loop.

-TBPlaced: We are aware of our own thoughts, but more than that, we are aware of our awareness.
-That is the crux of our conclusion that we are conscious.

-While it does not explain the phenomenon of experience, it fully explains the effect of us experiencing consciousness and how/why we subsequently process that experience.

-Q: what can this be used for?
-* The loop is a simple process cycle and can be applied anywhere.

-The Analogy of the Thalamic Symbiote provided a framework that helped to introspect the boundaries and properties of consciousness.
-The Visceral Loop is one possible mechanism that produces those characteristics.

 # Formalisation
 Presented here is a first attempt towards a mathematical formalism of the conclusion of one's own consciousness.